 Mulling one last trip before the year is over?
 You're not alone.
 Why not kill two birds with one stone: Book a package deal through Delta Vacations for a getaway and earn your Delta status, too.

-That Delta Vacations package must include a flight – simply booking a hotel or rental car alone won't cut it.
+Critically, that Delta Vacations package must include a flight – simply booking a hotel or rental car alone won't cut it.
 And you have to take and finish the trip before Dec.
-31.
+31 – the clock's ticking.

-For example, this $2,500 long weekend trip for two from Minneapolis-St. Paul (MSP) to Palm Springs (PSP) next month – including Delta flights, of course – would earn a whopping $1,950 MQDs.
-Just last year, that exact same trip would have earned a fraction of that amount.
+For example, this $2,500 long weekend trip for two from Minneapolis-St. Paul (MSP) to Palm Springs (PSP) later this month – including Delta flights, of course – would earn a whopping 1,948 MQDs.

 Read more: Are Delta Vacations the New Mileage Run?